 There are lots of structures in perceptual systems that change what information they represent because of the context.
 E.g. if what is on your retina is unchanged after you turn your head 90 degrees in a room, the visual information will be taken to be about a different wall, which may have the same wallpaper.

 Many examples can be found in

-Alain Berthoz, The Brain's sense of movement, Harvard University Press, 2000, have to be extracted from non-linguistic sources by creative problem-solving.
-This has implications for language learning and the evolution of language, as discussed here.
+Alain Berthoz, The Brain's sense of movement, Harvard University Press, 2000,

 Added: 10 Oct 2006